Remuneration to senior executives

 Pension and disability benefits shall be designed to reflect regulations and practice in the country of employment, and the value of the benefits shall match normally accepted levels in the country.
 If possible, pension plans shall be defined-contribution plans in accordance with the Group Pension Policy.

 Other benefits can be provided in accordance with normal practice in the country where the member of Group Management is employed.
 However, these benefits shall not constitute a significant part of the total remuneration.

 Notice of termination and severance pay

-Members of Group Management shall be offered notice periods and levels of severance pay which are in line with accepted practice in the country where the member is employed.
+Members of Group Management shall be offered notice periods and levels of severance pay that are in line with accepted practice in the country where the member is employed.
 Members of Group Management shall be obliged not to compete with the company during the notice period.
-Based on the circumstances in each case, a non-compete obligation with continued payment may be applied also after the end of the notice period.
-Such non-compete obligation shall not apply for more than 24 months from the end of the notice period.
+Based on the circumstances in each case, a non-competition obligation with continued payment may also be applied after the end of the notice period.
+Such a non-competition obligation shall not apply for more than 24 months from the end of the notice period.

-Previously determined remuneration which has not become payable
+Previously determined remuneration that has not become payable

-The main conditions for remuneration to Group Management in the current employment agreements should be clear from Note 4 in the Annual Report.
+For the main conditions for remuneration to Group Management in current employment agreements, see Note 4.